interledger/rfcs/0000-relationship-between-protocols/0000-relationship-between-protocols.md

   - A bilateral ledger tracks the balance of two nodes connected each other, including unsettled node-to-node payments.
 - (13) Routing Table Module
   - [Link to routing table](..)
-  - A routing table module aggregates incoming routing information and build the best routes for prefixes.
+  - A routing table module aggregates incoming routing information and builds the best routes for prefixes.
 - (14) Configuration Module
   - [Interledger Dynamic Configuration Protocol (ILDCP) v1](../0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md)
   - A configuration module retrieves an ILP address that the node should use and the other information from the parent node.